Prowler (Marvel Comics): Hobie Brown (Clone)

-The fourth iteration of Prowler is a clone of Hobie Brown.
+The fourth iteration of Prowler native to Earth-616 is a clone of Hobie Brown.
 The Jackal cloned Hobie, with all of his memories apparently intact.
 After learning about the Jackal's mission, Prowler became loyal to him and started acting as a spy to find out what Parker Industries was up to.
 It is revealed that this Prowler is a clone that Jackal had gathered to grow clones with false memories that span all the way to their deaths.

 After stopping a bank robbery that a clone of Madame Web foresaw, Prowler returns to New U Technologies to stop a fight between clones of Jack O'Lantern, Kangaroo, Massacre, Mirage, Montana, and Tarantula.
-Jackal reminds Hobie that Hobie was brought back to keep the reanimated supervillains in line and that Hobie is wanted to warn when he leaves the building so his technology does not go out into the world.
+Jackal reminds Hobie that he was brought back to keep the reanimated supervillains in line and that he is to warn him when he leaves the building, so his technology does not go out into the world.
 Knowing how annoying it is to be stuck in the same location, Jackal assigns Hobie to take care of a potential hacker in San Francisco.
-When Hobie goes to get more information on the hacker from Madame Web, he is told that of seeing buildings filled with agony that cannot escape.
-After confronting his killer, Electro, Prowler figures out Madame Web's precognition and goes to Alcatraz where he sets off a trap and gets caught in the process.
-Hobie wakes up in a cell in Alcatraz and discovers that the hacker is Julia Carpenter who has been using the Shroud's leftover technology to investigate New U Technologies.
-Hobie angers Julia by severing a connection from looking more into New U Technologies.
-Back at the company, the villains are getting out of control, so Jackal sends Electro to find Prowler to put under check again.
+When Hobie goes to get more information on the hacker from Madame Web, he is told of seeing buildings filled with agony that cannot escape.
+After confronting his killer, Electro, Prowler figures out Madame Web's precognition and goes to Alcatraz, where he sets off a trap and gets caught in the process.
+Hobie wakes up in a cell in Alcatraz and discovers that the hacker is Julia Carpenter, who has been using the Shroud's leftover technology to investigate New U Technologies.
+Hobie angers Julia by severing an online connection to stop her from looking more into New U Technologies.
+Back at the company, the villains are getting out of control, so Jackal sends Electro to find Prowler in order to put them under check again.
 Julia senses that Madame Web is alive from telepathic feedback resulting from Electro's attack.
-Prowler tells Julia what New U Technologies has accomplished and tries to get Julia to join them but refuses and escapes in a puff of black smoke.
-Prowler's body then starts failing due to not taking his New U Pills for an extended period of time as he questions what he's doing with his life.
+Prowler tells Julia what New U Technologies has accomplished and tries to get Julia to join them, but she refuses and escapes in a puff of black smoke.
+Prowler's body then starts failing due to not taking his New U Pills for an extended period of time, as he questions what he's doing with his life.
 He is then confronted by Electro.
 Prowler tries to escape Electro's wrath in Alcatraz, which proves difficult with Electro's powers and his dying body.
 Using his weapons, the gift shop and his strategic thinking, Prowler manages to defeat the simple-minded Electro.
-When he makes it outside, he is found by Julia taking him on a boat and heads towards New U Technologies to get his New U Pills.
+When he makes it outside, he is found by Julia, who takes him on a boat and heads towards New U Technologies to get his New U Pills.